videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/upload-fetch-temporary-file.md

 slug: upload-fetch-temporary-file
 ---

-# Upload and Retrieve the Temporary File
+# Upload and Retrieve the Temporary File - ReactNative

 In this guide, we'll demonstrate how to upload and retrieve files from the VideoSDK's temporary file storage system.